telmag92/Module3-project14/README.md

 ## The Process

-I did this project with my girlfriends who has some experiance with GitHub so I got to take on the both roles and she helped me out and explained everything to me.
-We took our time doing this project and went over everything in detail.
+I did this project with my girlfriend who has experience with GitHub so I got to take on both roles as a collaborator and "The Mother".
+She helped me understand the process of GitHub and we added some common things that would happen in the real world like making a pull request, reviewing them and putting in comments, going back and fixing them which added a lot of depth to this project.
 I used <strong>GitKraken</strong> which is a really simple Git GUI software.

 ## The Conclusion